Brussels Sprouts with Cranberries and Walnuts (with video)

 The addition of walnuts gives this side dish a perfect nutty crunch — the walnuts become unbelievably flavorful after just a quick jaunt in the oven at a high temperature.
 Not only do they add loads of flavor, but they also give this side dish a hearty helping of protein.
 So much so that you can have bowl for a satisfying lunch the next day.
 Add a sprinkle of goat cheese to make a really fabulous salad!

 Just as a side note, this combination of Brussels sprouts, cranberries, and walnuts is a nutrition powerhouse.
 The Brussels sprouts bring you fiber, vitamin K and vitamin C, and antioxidants.
 Walnuts add more antioxidants, omega-3’s, and polyphenols.
-Cranberries bring lots of vitamin C and are known for promoting urinary tract health.
+Cranberries bring lots of vitamin C and are known for promoting urinary tract health (Healthline).
 Great flavor and good health!
 That’s a winning recipe in my book!

 While we’re talking about vegetables and walnuts cozying up, how good do these maple roasted carrots with walnuts look?
 I may never again roast vegetables without walnuts.
 This is a game changer.

-About these Brussels Sprouts with Cranberries:
+About these Brussels Sprouts with Cranberries

 Let’s circle back around to these Brussels sprouts with cranberries and walnuts for a minute (I got distracted by those carrots!).
 All the fall flavors are tied together by roasting the sprouts in maple syrup and Dijon mustard.
 I use this same combination with my roasted sweet potatoes and shallots and it works just as well with Brussels sprouts.